mycarta/mycarta/README.md

 [![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=mycarta)](https://github.com/anuraghazra/github-readme-stats&count_private=true&show_icons=true&theme=radical&hide_border=true)

-## Spotlight
+## Portfolio highlight
-[Busting bad colormaps with Python and Panel](https://mybinder.org/v2/gh/mycarta/Colormap-distorsions-Panel-app/master?urlpath=%2Fpanel%2FDemonstrate_colormap_distortions_interactive_Panel): a web-based app to show the effects of using a bad colormaps; built with `Panel`, `Matplotlib`, a touch of `Scipy`, and a lot of passion!
+- App: [Busting bad colormaps](https://mybinder.org/v2/gh/mycarta/Colormap-distorsions-Panel-app/master?urlpath=%2Fpanel%2FDemonstrate_colormap_distortions_interactive_Panel): a web-based app to show the effects of using a bad colormaps; built with `Panel`, `Matplotlib`, a touch of `Scipy`, and a lot of passion!
 The first version of the app was presented as a lightning talk at the [Transform 2020 virtual conference](https://transform2020.sched.com/) organized by [Software Underground](https://softwareunderground.org/); you can watch a [video recording of the presentation here](https://www.youtube.com/watch?v=rUbvueIF5f8&t=510s).

 <img src="https://github.com/mycarta/Colormap-distorsions-Panel-app/blob/master/for%20readme/new_gif.gif" width="800">